 If you own multiple devices and want to update them

-Since v0.13 of WLED the source code includes shell/command prompt scripts which allow you to update multiple devices with a single command.
+Since v0.13 of WLED source code includes shell/command prompt scripts which is allow you to update multiple devices with a single command.
 Please check

 tools subfolder for

 multi-update scripts (.cmd or .sh).
-You will need to modify them to include IP addresses of your devices and intended firmware binary file for each device.
-If you are using Windows make sure you install
+You will need to modify them to include IP addresses of your WLED devices and assign firmware binary file for each device.
+If you are using Windows, make sure you install

 curl utility somewhere in your